WHO puts alcohol in the firing line: How could regulations shape up as a result?

 That not only raises the policy to make up for inflation, but also ups the minimum unit price in the hope of further reducing hospital admissions and deaths.

-A shift towards stricter alcohol guidelines can be seen in a report from Health Canada, which made headlines last year with its recommendation to bring drinking guidelines down to just two drinks per week (down from the current recommendations of 15 drinks a week).
+Last year, a report from the Canadian Centre on Substance Abuse and Addiction (CCSA), funded by Health Canada, made headlines with its recommendation to bring drinking guidelines down to just two drinks per week (down from the current recommendations of 15 drinks a week).

 Why the change?
-Research and knowledge has developed since the guidelines were developed in 2011, says Health Canada.
+Research and knowledge has developed since the guidelines were developed in 2011, says the CCSA.

-"Science is evolving, and recommendations about alcohol use need to change," said the organization.
+"Science is evolving, and recommendations about alcohol use need to change."

 Taxes